MotasemAlfarra/federated-learning-with-pytorch/README.md

 # Federated Learning with Pytorch

 This repo contains code for training models in a federated fashion using PyTorch and Slurm.
 This includes simple local training, federated averaging, and personalization.
-Moreover, this repo allows the reproducibility of the results of the paper "Certified Robustness in Federated Learning".
+Moreover, this repo reproduces the results of the paper "Certified Robustness in Federated Learning".

-## Envrionment Installation
+## Environment Installation

-To reproduce our results, first you need to install our environment through running the following line:
+To reproduce our results, first you need to install our environment by running the following line:

 > conda env create -f rs_fl.yml

-Then, activate our environment through running
+Then, activate our environment by running

 > conda activate rs_fl

-Note that this repo is compatible with training deep models in a federated fashion in Pytorch.
-It leverages SLURM to distribute the training of each client on a separate GPU.
+Note that this repo is compatible with training deep models in a federated fashion in PyTorch.
+It leverages SLURM to distribute the training of each client on separate GPUs.

 ## Local Training